sybrew/the-seo-framework/readme.txt

 		* TSF will not remove any implementation from other plugins or themes.
 First, this is definitely not a domain of a theme.
 Secondly, we cannot predict what others plugin authors might do, and we're very much inclinded to shift the blame... always.
 	* TODO It's 2021 now... so we extended the plugin's copyright year notes.
 * **Fixed:**
-	* The expected sitemap URL now generates a correct URL for (WordPress, WordPress Multisite, Polylang, etc.) sudomains.
+	* The expected sitemap URL now generates a correct URL for (WordPress, WordPress Multisite, Polylang, WPML, etc.) subdirectories.
 	* Addressed an issue where "Apply `noindex` to every second or later page on the homepage?" wasn't honored when the homepage is force-indexed via the homepage's post meta.
 	* Addressed an issue where the character counter wasn't aligned pixel-perfect on RTL-language sites.
 	* Addressed an issue where in quick-edit, the homepage title wasn't locked correctly, causing it and its counters to render incorrectly.